Curso: Análisis Geoespacial - Prof. Edier Aristizábal - Universidad Nacional de Colombia, sede Medellín

 • Individual events happen at random and independently.
 That is, the probability of one event doesn’t affect the probability of another event.

-• You know the mean number of events occurring within a given interval of time or space.
-This number is called λ (lambda), and it is assumed to be constant.
+• You know the mean number of events occurring within a given interval of time (1D) or space (2D).
+This number is called $λ$ (lambda), and it is assumed to be constant.

 Distribución de Poisson